- Surprising Yoga Benefits!

 The yoga poses you choose can have a big impact on your self-esteem.

-It was these feelings that led to a high level of self-esteem.
+It was these feelings that led to higher levels of self-esteem.

 Yoga practitioners report improved mental clarity following regular sessions.